dchikitsa-health/videha/README.md

 - [<b>Apache Camel</b>](https://camel.apache.org/)
 : Camel is an Open Source integration framework that empowers you to quickly and easily integrate various systems consuming or producing data.
 - [<b>Open Policy Agent</b>](https://www.openpolicyagent.org/) :  To manages all interactions with the Policy Registry, an open source, general-purpose policy engine that unifies policy enforcement across the stack.

+## Components used in this sdk
+1. [<b>Jetty</b>](https://camel.apache.org/components/next/jetty-component.html) : The Jetty component provides HTTP-based endpoints for consuming and producing HTTP requests.
+That is, the Jetty component behaves as a simple Web server.
+2. [<b>JMS</b>](https://camel.apache.org/components/next/jms-component.html) : This component allows messages to be sent to (or consumed from) a JMS Queue or Topic.
+It uses Spring’s JMS support for declarative transactions, including Spring’s JmsTemplate for sending and a MessageListenerContainer for consuming.
+4. [<b>JSON SCHEMA VALIDATOR</b>](https://camel.apache.org/components/next/json-validator-component.html) : The JSON Schema Validator component performs bean validation of the message body against JSON Schemas
+5. [<b>Wire Tap</b>](https://camel.apache.org/components/next/json-validator-component.html) : Wire Tap allows to route messages to a separate location while they are being forwarded to the ultimate destination (Used for all callback ACK)

 ## Prerequisites